near/near-lake-framework-js/packages/near-lake-framework/README.md

     await startStream(lakeConfig, handleStreamerMessage);
 })();
 ```
-The main function in this example is handleStreamerMessage(block, context), which contains custom logic for how to handle a given block. `block` is of type Block from @near-lake/primitives which gives access to helper methods to make it easier to extract data.
+The main function in this example is `handleBlock(block, context)`, which contains custom logic for how to handle a given block. `block` is of type `Block` from `@near-lake/primitives` which gives access to helper methods to make it easier to extract data.
 You may find a list of helper functions [here](https://www.npmjs.com/package/@near-lake/primitives).